St Stephen’s Green Park, Dublin

 The man, who has yet to be named by gardai, was 30 years old and it is believed that he was sleeping rough in the park.
-He was found by another homeless man at 9.15am on Monday, April 25.
+He was found at 9.15am on Monday, April 25.

 Sinead Kane, a founding member of Hope in the Darkness, which offers food to the homeless outside the GPO on O’Connell Street four nights a week, said she received a phone call on Monday morning from a man who regularly accesses her food service.